Landmine Press: Muscle Worked, Benefits, Form

-The Landmine press is extremely versatile and effective for building functional strength through all planes of motion, as well as packing on some serious muscle mass.
+The landmine exercises are extremely versatile and effective for building functional strength through all planes of motion and packing on some serious muscle mass.

 • Benefits of using a landmine